 Find more Origami creations at: https://jessieathome.com/origami/

-©Copyright 2019 Jessie Rayot / Jessie At Home All my videos, patterns, charts, photos and posts are my own work, so you may not copy them in any way.
+© Copyright 2019 Jessie Rayot / Jessie At Home All my videos, patterns, charts, photos and posts are my own work, so you may not copy them in any way.
 If you want to share this information with someone, then share the link to this post.
 If you want to share on your own blog / website, then you may use the first photo in this post and link back to this post.
-You may not give away printed copies of this post.
-Thank you.
+Also, you may not give away printed copies of this post.

 It’s a common Origami step – maybe if you google “inflating origami” you might find a video of someone doing it?
 You just blow carefully into the bottom hole and shape it.